 Sadako folded more – but her humble wish of being alive was not granted.

 To this day, people from around the world fold cranes, sending them to Hiroshima where they are placed in glass containers around the statue.

-On the southern end of the Peace Memorial Park is the Hiroshima Peace Memorial Museum, graphically explaining what happened on the morning of August 6, 1945, as the nuclear bomb cynically called Little Boy was dropped on the city and within seconds changed the faith of its citizens – for decades.
+On the southern end of the Peace Memorial Park is the Hiroshima Peace Memorial Museum.
+It graphically explains what happened on the morning of August 6, 1945, as the nuclear bomb, cynically called Little Boy, was dropped on the city.
+Within seconds, it changed the faith of Hiroshima’s citizens – for decades.